 Trail length: 28 km

 Best Time: All year round except Summer

-Risk Factor: Medium (What do these gradings indicate?
+Risk Factor: Medium but caution is advised.
+(What do these gradings indicate?
 Find out here!)

 Click here for GPS trail on wikiloc.